Rak-Code/Athena/README.md

    - Confirm that CORS is properly configured in the Spring Boot security configuration.
    - Check the browser console for detailed error messages and adjust the allowed origins accordingly.

+5. **Chat Bot Issues:**
+   - Verify the Chat Bot service endpoint is correctly implemented and running.
+   - Check the integration settings if using external NLP services.
+   - Review network logs to ensure messages are correctly sent and responses received.

 ---

 ## Changelog